wbsoft/parce/docs/source/overview.rst

 TODO
 ^^^^

-* create highlighted output such as HTML
+* create highlighted output formatters for other formats than HTML, like LaTeX, etc.
 * more bundled languages :-)